I want to give you a little more depth of

 to the first 4 letters in the References section.

-This reference and information packet is the first
+This reference and information

-link in understanding how my crew and I are committed to your
+packet is the first link in understanding how my crew and

-satisfaction.
-I sincerely hope it allows you to act intelligently, make
+allows you to act intelligently, make an EFFECTIVE

-an EFFECTIVE choice, and help us BOTH enjoy both the process and final
+choice, and help us BOTH enjoy both the process and final

 product.

-Interestingly, in large commercial work, it is the QUALIFIED bid
+Interestingly, in large commercial work, it is the QUALIFIED bid that

-that is selected, not just the lowest priced one.
+is selected, not just the lowest priced one.
 There is MUCH more to

 selecting the bid than the price.
-For example, we were the #2 bidder on
+For example, we were the #2 bidder

-job.
-Tenacity, ingenuity, financial capability, experience, flexibility,
+even getting the job.
+Tenacity, ingenuity, financial capability, experience,

-final product AND process.
-Large commercial projects have a LOT to lose,
+roles in the final product AND process.
+Large commercial projects

-and therefore their selections aren't so swayed by low-ball pricing,
+have a LOT to lose, and therefore their selections aren't so swayed

-since they know the consequences are enormous.
-Homeowners are much more
+by low-ball pricing, since they know the consequences are enormous.

-naive, and are often victimized by this naiveté.
-I'm doing everything
+Homeowners are much more naive, and are often victimized by this naiveté.

 Choose the EFFECTIVE, QUALIFIED bid.